 It doesn’t take a super genius to know that there is a difference between a Toyota Prius and a Porsche 918 Spyder, but when it comes to hypercars and supercars, the lines start to get quite blurry.
 What is a supercar?
 What is a hypercar?
-The difference between the two isn’t so obvious anymore.
+The difference between the two luxury cars isn’t so obvious anymore.

 You might think of supercars and hypercars as equivalent to any other race car.
 And why not?
-After all, like race cars, they are designed to run at high speeds and should well out-perform your average everyday vehicle that gets you to the office or the grocery store and back.
+After all, like race cars and sports cars, they are designed to run at high speeds and should well out-perform your average everyday vehicle that gets you to the office or the grocery store and back.
 While the difference between hypercars and supercars may not make your head spin with absolute power and knowledge, there is a difference between the two.

 Characteristics of a Supercar

 The term supercar was first coined in a London newspaper in January 1920 describing the British Ensign 6.
 The British Ensign 6 engine produced a whopping 38.4 horsepower.
 For comparison of the 1920s supercar to today’s supercar models, the new Maserati 2022 MC20 produces up to 620hp, which is likely the lower end of the scale for a supercar.
-The term supercar has obviously changed drastically, since the term is now used when describing cars with the best performance, technology, and design automakers can offer.
+The term supercar has obviously changed drastically, since the term is now used when describing cars with the best performance, technology, and design automakers in the world can offer.